rajeevrajchal/rajeevrajchal/README.md

 ### Hi there, How's You Doing.
 This is me Rajeev.  👋

 Here are some ideas to get you started:
-- 🪑 I'm currently working as ... junior software engineer at Growthzilla.
+- 🪑 I'm currently working as ...
+Software Engineer at Growthzilla.
 - 🔭 I have worked at ...ITGlance, KiteNepal, CloudFactory .
 - 🌱 I’m currently learning ...
 Next, MERN, AWS
 - 👯 I’m looking to collaborate on ...
 React, React Native